Douglas T. Kendall Fellowship Program 2023-2024

-The Douglas T. Kendall Fellowship is a one-year fellowship for recent law school graduates to join CAC’s litigation team and participate in on all aspects of the litigation team’s work.
+The Douglas T. Kendall Fellowship is a one-year fellowship designed for recent law school graduates to begin their careers in legal advocacy with a grounding in the progressive promise of the Constitution’s text, history, and values.
+The Fellow will join CAC’s litigation team and participate in all aspects of the team’s work.
 CAC’s litigation team does significant amicus work in the Supreme Court and lower federal courts, as well as some direct litigation work.
-CAC has recently filed amicus briefs at the Supreme Court on topics ranging from voting rights to qualified immunity to LGBTQ rights.

 The Fellow reports to CAC’s Chief Counsel.

 - a recently completed or soon to be completed law degree with an excellent academic record,

 - a completed clerkship is a plus, but not required,

 - demonstrated dedication to a progressive vision, and

 - ability to be a team player as well as a self-starter.